dddicillo/3901-tutorial/README.md

 		puts i
 	end

-	or
+	// or

 	for j in 1..5 do puts j end

-	The do is optional in the first example but if the for loop is written on a single line it is necessary.
+> Note: The do is optional in the first example but if the for loop is written on a single line it is necessary.

 ##### If/Then